weixuan2008/dingding-rabbitmq-demo/README.md

 # Rabbitmq demo

 This is a simple demo that using springboot tech stack, mainly focusing on usage of producer confirm and consumer acknowledgements.
+Delivery processing acknowledgements from consumers to RabbitMQ are known as acknowledgements in AMQP, and broker acknowledgements to publishers are a protocol extension called publisher confirms.

 Architecture diagram: